Your gift is 100% tax deductible.

 Numbers or letters after T, N, and M provide more details about each of these factors.
 Higher numbers mean the cancer is more advanced.

-Stomach cancer might be staged at different times during the course of a person’s treatment.
+Stomach cancer might be staged at different times during the course of treatment.

 If surgery is done to remove the cancer, the pathological stage (also called the surgical stage) can be determined.
 This is based on the results of any exams or tests that have been done, as well as the results from the surgery.
-Sometimes the pathological stage is different from the clinical stage—for example, if surgery finds the cancer has spread farther than could be seen on imaging tests.
+Sometimes the pathological stage is different from the clinical stage.
+For example, surgery might show the cancer has spread farther than could be seen on imaging tests.
+The pathological stage can help determine if more treatment is needed and give a better idea about a person’s prognosis (outlook).

 Some people might get other treatments before surgery, such as chemotherapy or radiation, to try to shrink the cancer and make the surgery easier.
 This is known as neoadjuvant treatment.
 Staging might be done again after this treatment to assess how well it worked.

-The table below, describing the TNM stage grouping in more detail, is based on the pathological stage of the cancer.
-If your cancer has been clinically staged or if you have had neoadjuvant therapy, it's best to talk to your doctor about the specific stage for your situation.
+The stages described below are based on the pathological stage of the cancer.
+If your cancer has been clinically staged or if you have had neoadjuvant therapy, it's best to talk to your doctor about your specific stage.

 The cancer has not spread to nearby lymph nodes (N0) or distant parts of the body (M0).